Collecting data in crisis-affected countries: a human perspective

 Assessments conducted through data collection and analysis are key for creating an evidence-based layer of information to effectively respond to humanitarian crises.
 Yet behind this technical and numerical world lie hard-working humanitarians who are operating on the ground to give a voice directly to those who benefit from assistance.
 Every month, IMPACT Initiatives will introduce a member of its staff working in the field and who is actively engaged in collecting information from affected populations to explore what drives them to keep improving humanitarian action.

 Working for REACH in one word.
-Dynamic.
-In seven years, I’ve never been bored.
+Awesome

 For more information

-Learn more about REACH in Jordan.
+Learn more about REACH in Somalia.

 Interested in the team?
 Apply online.